 Handling certain agrochemicals can be potentially dangerous.
 With our encapsulation process, we eliminate the need for direct human handling of chemicals in the field.

-Rather than making multiple passes over a field broadcasting excess chemicals, when using the technology each seed capsule can include a time-release controlled amount of antimicrobial, insecticide, and fertilizer under the ground.
+Rather than making multiple passes over a field broadcasting excess chemicals, when using the platform each seed capsule can include a time-release controlled amount of antimicrobial, insecticide, and fertilizer under the ground.
 This results in a steady release of chemicals in exactly the locations where they can be best utilized by the plant.